entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

 `myplugin-server-deployment-6f86f459wj9k`

+Please note that if you are using the `deploymentBaseName` property and you want to install more versions of the same plugin at the same time, you need to specify different values for `deploymentBaseName`, maybe including the plugin version.

 ::: tip
 The more verbose CRD plugin descriptor format is deprecated as of Entando 6.3 but is documented [here](../../../v6.2/docs/ecr/ecr-bundle-details.md).